stellar-deprecated/docs/guides/security.md

 ## Securing a Stellar Core Instance

 It’s generally a good idea to make sure access to Stellar Core is extremely limited.
-Some ports and paths must be kept open to communicate with other Stellar Core instances, but otherwise, only a Horizon server should have access to most of Stellar Core.
-Access to Stellar Core’s databases should also be highly restricted (Note: are certain parts of storage write-only and therefore safe to have more permissive access?
-Need more details and granularity about databases here?).
+Make sure only the ports needed to communicate with Horizon and other Stellar Core instances on the public network are open.
+Access to Stellar Core’s databases should also be highly restricted.

-TODO: best practices here?
-Are there particular ports that generally should be closed/opened?
-Is it a good practice to run a configurable HTTP server (e.g. nginx) in front of Core to help control and configure access?
-What else?

-Other general best practices for server security: don’t use standard ports for things like SSH, only open the ports you really need.

 ## Keep Up to Date with Security Patches